The face of education has seen tremendous changes over the last decade. What will the next decade bring?

 The other thing we’re doing is being a lot more aggressive with our need-based scholarships.
-These are students coming from lower socio-economic homes.
-One of the things we have done is only allowed that for the first two years, and we’re expanding that to cover their complete college career as long as they’re maintaining progress toward earning their first undergraduate degree.
+These are for students coming from lower socio-economic homes.
+One of the things we have done in the past is only allowed those need-based awards for the first two years, and we’re expanding that to cover their complete college career as long as they’re maintaining progress toward earning their first undergraduate degree.

 The other part is we have re-vamped and will continue to refine our tuition model to match the tuition dollars to the expenditures.
 This means freshman and sophomores will have a lower rate than juniors and seniors.
 As we look at the scholarship model, those too will fluctuate between the first two years and the second two years.

 Our whole goal is to provide students and their families the opportunity to earn their bachelor’s degree and at the same time keep debt as low as possible.